vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 attempt, the resolver should attempt to refresh the delegation and restart the iterative lookup process with the remaining time on the query resolution timer.
-This resumption should be done only once during one resolution effort.
+This resumption should be done only once per resolution effort.

 Outside the resolution process, the maximum stale timer is used for cache management and is independent of the query resolution process.
 This timer is conceptually different from the maximum cache TTL that exists in many resolvers, the latter being a clamp on the value of TTLs as received from authoritative servers and recommended to be seven days in the TTL definition in {{standards-action}}.
-The maximum stale timer should be configurable, and defines the length of time after a record expires that it should be retained in the cache.
+The maximum stale timer
+should be configurable, and defines the length of time after a record expires that it should be retained in the cache.
 The suggested value is between 1 and 3 days.